camfindlay/nzgoal-se/pages/policy-principles.md

 ##### 13

-Government agencies are strongly encouraged to apply the following Policy Principles in relation to publicly releasing and licensing their software on open source terms.
+Government agencies are strongly encouraged to apply the following Policy Principles in relation to publicly releasing and licensing their software on free and open source (FOSS) licence terms.
 The Principles should be read in their entirety but here’s a summary :

 | **Policy Principle**                                                             | **Summary**                                                                                                                                                                                                                                                             |
 |----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|